 Como sabemos, existen dos tipos de futuro en español: “ir a + infinitivo” y el futuro simple “comeré”.
 Normalmente, ambos tiempos verbales tienen el mismo valor de posterioridad en las acciones, pero quizá queráis saber qué preferencias existen a la hora de elegir uno u otro.
 En este tutorial, Tania y Laura explican las formas… Read more »

 Today, February 28, we celebrated the Day of Andalusia.
 As we like to introduce cultural content in the Spanish classes in an enjoyable way, we always prepare a special session for this regional holiday.
 As good Andalusians, we hung little Andalusian flags in the language school, we put a flower in our hair (we explained to… Read more »

 On February 28 our language school dressed in color and laughter for the day of Andalusia.
 All the team members prepared interesting activities so that the students felt immersed in the Andalusian culture, since, starting from our philosophy, we understand that culture is a fundamental part of learning Spanish as a foreign language.
-We started… Read more »
+Want to… Read more »

 Today on the Book Day we pay homage to Miguel de Cervantes, the author of the novel “Don Quixote” which is the most important work of Spanish literature and one of the works of world literature that has been translated into the most languages.
 In the Spanish class today with the group of a high A2 level,… Read more »

 The students of the advanced Spanish levels B1 or B2 often tell me about some difficulties they face when they meet young people and try to have a conversation with them in Spanish.
 The language used by young people in Spain the so-called ‘jerga juvenil’ which means ‘youth slang’ or ‘teenage slang’ in English.
 There… Read more »